aspuru-guzik-group/chemspyd/docs/ChemsPyd.md

     - you need create both zone (Zone) and zone_text (String)
     - in the csv, import as zone_text
     - use get_zone to convert zone_text to zone
-- Create a same class method in ChemspeedController, and define the argument and preprocess in the method
+- Create a same class method in Controller, and define the argument and preprocess in the method
     - in the execute, it is important to use the same command name for easy code management
     - remember to add doc strings
     - the order of the import in csv needs to be the same order in the python manager class method